-Additional information relating to the Company is available under the Company's profile on SEDAR at www.sedar.com.
-Financial information is provided in the Company's audited consolidated financial statements and Management's Discussion and Analysis ("MD&A") for the financial year ended December 31, 2022.
+Additional information relating to the Company is available under the Company's profile on SEDAR+ at www.sedarplus.ca.
+Financial information is provided in the Company's audited consolidated financial statements and Management's Discussion and Analysis ("MD&A") for the financial year ended December 31, 2023.
 Copies of the Company's annual consolidated financial statements and MD&A may be obtained upon request to the Company by: (i) mail to Suite 1560, 200 Burrard Street, Vancouver, British Columbia, V6C 3L6; or (ii) fax to (604) 681-9955.